KittyGiraudel/sass-guidelines/en/_introduction.md

 Also, and let me quote [Harry Roberts](https://csswizardry.com) once again, **pragmatism trumps perfection**.
 At some point, you will probably find yourself going against the rules described here.
 If it makes sense, if it feels right, do it.
 Code is just a means, not an end.

+## Extending the guidelines

+A large part of this styleguide is strongly opinionated.
+I have been reading and writing Sass for several years now, to the point where I now have a lot of principles when it comes to writing clean stylesheets.
+I understand that it might not please nor suit everybody, and this is perfectly normal.

+Although, I believe that guidelines are made to be extended.
+Extending Sass Guidelines could be as simple as having a document stating that the code is following the guidelines from thise styleguide except for a few things; in which case, specific rules would be explained below.

+An example of styleguide extension can be found on the [SassDoc repository](https://github.com/SassDoc/sassdoc/blob/master/GUIDELINES.md):

+> [This](https://github.com/SassDoc/sassdoc/blob/master/GUIDELINES.md) is an extension to [Node Styleguide](https://github.com/felixge/node-style-guide) by Felix Geisendörfer.
+Anything from this document overrides what could be said in the Node Styleguide.

 ###### Further reading

 * [KISS principle](http://en.wikipedia.org/wiki/KISS_principle)